-Unlike other tests the chanhe of state because of a date/time test takes effect immediately rather than waiting for several seconds to confirm it is still Saturday or some such.
+Unlike other tests, the change of state due to a date/time test takes effect immediately rather than waiting for several seconds to confirm it is still Saturday or some such.

 8.2.2.3.
 Ping tests

 Like time/date tests, a Ping test is specified by a ping object, as a child of the profile object.
 At most one Ping test can be defined per profile - logical combinations of profiles can be used to combine Ping tests if necessary.